 In addition to blood clotting problems, HELLP can cause kidney damage or failure, liver hemorrhage or failure, and fluid buildup in the lungs.
 If occurring before birth, HELLP can also cause placental abruption.
 HELLP is treated with blood pressure and anti-seizure medication and usually requires giving birth as soon as possible, even prematurely.

 What is Eclampsia?

 Eclampsia is a serious complication of preeclampsia, characterized by seizures during or shortly after pregnancy.
 Eclampsia is a rare condition, but it is also treatable with proper medical intervention.
 If left untreated, eclamptic seizures cause brain damage or the death of the either the mother, baby, or both.

 Preeclampsia, by original definition, was the disorder preceding eclampsia.
 However, eclamptic seizures are only one of many potential complications.

-Understanding the difference between preeclampsia and eclampsia may be troublesome.
+It can be easy to worry that you may experience eclampsia if you’ve experienced symptoms of preeclampsia.
 However, if you find yourself with preeclampsia, you can rest assured that you and your baby will be monitored as carefully as possible for a positive pregnancy outcome.